gregology/gregology.github.io/_posts/2017-06-13-boat-survey-inspecting-a-gemini-105m-sailing-sv-catsaway-ep-03.md

 The crew of SV Catsaway (Diana, Greg, Jazz and Hercie)

 Credits:
-“Super Friendly” by Dave Depper
+"Super Friendly" by Dave Depper
-“Lucky Me” by Scott Holmes
+"Lucky Me" by Scott Holmes
-“Summer Fun” by Scott Holmes
+"Summer Fun" by Scott Holmes
-Intro video “Waves In Sunset” from Videezy.com
+Intro video "Waves In Sunset" from Videezy.com